 Invest NI has been tasked by Department for the Economy (DfE) to consider the impact on Invest NI of a projected cut to annual baseline budget of c. £15.5m in respect of resource and a cut to the bid of £11.5m in respect of capital for 2023/24.

-The above budget reductions should also be considered alongside the loss of ERDF funding, whilst a significant portion of ERDF funding for Invest NI is now bid as a priority bid under ESA10, there still remains a funding gap.
-This gap is particularly evident on the capital side through ‘SFA’ support and ‘Access to Finance’ programmes.
-The above bid would have gone some way in bridging the gap that ERDF funding will leave in these intervention areas.
+The above budget reductions should also be considered alongside the loss of EU ERDF funding.
+Whilst a significant portion of ERDF funding for Invest NI has been allocated as a priority bid under ESA10, there still remains a funding gap for R&D and productivity improvement programmes.
+This gap is particularly acute on the capital budget for ‘SFA’ support and ‘Access to Finance’ programmes.
+The above bid, if it had been met,would have gone some way to bridging the gap that the loss of ERDF funding will leave in these intervention areas.

 Through these challenging times, Invest NI’s work in terms of both direct financial assistance and advisory services such as nibusinessinfo.co.uk are focused at developing the wider business base to increase innovation and productivity, create employment, drive exports and efficiencies, and thereby to support long term, value-added, sustainable employment.